 8. Let the sun shine in.
 Most seeds need about 12 to 16 hours of sunlight each day.
 Place your seed containers in a sunny location such as a window with southern exposure.
 Once the seeds sprout, turn the container a little each day.
 This will prevent seedlings from overreaching in one direction toward the light.

 9. The need to feed.
 Don’t use fertilizer on seedlings until they have sprouted!
 In the very early growth stage, the seed provides its own nourishment, but once leaves develop, it’s time for a little liquid fertilizer like Espoma Organic Grow!

 10. Harden them off.
 Your sheltered seedlings need to get ready for the outdoors.
 For 7 to 10 days, put your plants outside for a few hours each day, increasing their exposure to sunlight & wind.
 Cut back on watering a bit, too.
 Your plants will become heartier and better prepared for transplanting.

 11. No stripping.
-Slowly, gently remove plants from their containers without stripping the roots naked or tearing them.
-Plant them in the ground and mix in a really good starter plant food like Bio-tone Starter Plus in with the soil.
+Slowly, and gently remove plants from their containers without stripping the roots naked or tearing them.
+Plant them in the ground and mix in a really good starter plant food like Espoma Organic Bio-tone Starter Plus in with the soil.

 Now that the plants are safely in the ground, there’s just one last step.
 Give yourself a big pat on the back for a job well done—and look forward to enjoying the fruits (or flowers and veggies) of your labor later in the season.